 1) Don't expect anything to happen overnight.
 I have been blogging, almost every day, for almost four years.
 I did not start my Facebook page until about two years ago, got on Twitter about a year ago.
 For me, it has been very gradual, and I've been learning all along the way.
 I've learned a little about html, a lot about editing and more about myself.
 I didn't get my fan base overnight.
 You won't either.

 2) Do your own research.
 Don't expect that you can always just ask someone who's been around longer.
 Again, I've learned everything I have learned through years of hard work.
 Years of research.
 Years of trial and error.
-I've taught myself how to use all the platforms, and can honestly say that I never asked anyone else for help.
+I've taught myself how to use all the platforms, and can honestly say that I never asked anyone else for help unless I did tons of research first and still found myself stuck.
 I've made my fair share of mistakes, but that's part of the process.
 The entire internet is there at your fingertips....use it.

 3) Think long and hard about your identity and voice.
 Before you post anything, before you share anything, before you make a blog or a Facebook page, think about who you want to be.
 Do you want to be a sarcastic humorist, do you want to be taken seriously as a writer, do you want people to laugh, do you want people to relate to you?
 Figure this out long before you do anything else.